fayecoga/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

-The data points a different pattern of walking on weekdays vs weekends.
+**The data points a different pattern of walking on weekdays vs weekends.**
 It appears that during the week the subject under study does most of his/her walking in the early morning at approximately 8:35 and the remainder of the day drops off relative to that peak.
-Also we see that the subject has a much larger peak walking activity during the week, but when we look at the weekend, our graph indicates that the number of steps is sustained at better rate through out the day.
+Also we see that the subject has a much larger peak walking activity during the week, but when we look at the weekend, our graph indicates that the number of steps on weekend days are sustained at a higher mean through the course of the day..